WorldCereal/worldcereal-documentation/vdm/launch.md

 # Launching WorldCereal Processing Jobs Through User Interfaces

 ## Introduction
-The **Visualization and Dissemination Module (VDM)** provides user-friendly interfaces that enable users to launch processing jobs with ease.
-This guide outlines the steps required to create and manage download or custom product generation processes.
+The [WorldCereal Processing Hub](https://hub.esa-worldcereal.org) provides user-friendly interfaces that enable users to launch and monitor WorldCereal processing jobs on the [Copernicus Data Space Ecosystem (CDSE)](https://dataspace.copernicus.eu/) with ease.

+We currently support two types of processes:

+- Download an official WorldCereal product for your area of interest
+- Generate a customized cropland product for your area and season of interest

+The following sections provide a comprehensive walkthrough through the entire application.

 ---

-## How to Launch a New Process

-This feature allows users to download the [WorldCereal global products for 2021](https://esa-worldcereal.org/en/products/global-maps) for a specific area and season of interest or to create and download custom products.
+## The WorldCereal Processing Hub

 ---

 ### Login
 To access the tool, users must first log in using their CDSE account credentials.
+Once logged in, users will end up on the Home page of the application (next section).

 <p align="center">
 <img src="../images/processing-hub/login/login.png" alt="Login screen" width="700"/>